XxCHANDLERxX/notes/sci206/README.md

 neutralizes that part of the device (electrons go towards the positive charge near the bottom).
 A net negative charge remains when the rod is removed.

-Demo: Wimshurst Machine (static generator).
+*Demo:*: Wimshurst Machine (static generator).
 Wheel spun by hand with two balls in the middle that arc.
 Pulling the charges apart is doing work, which stores energy (increased voltage difference).
 Capacitors store charge, so we get rather violent sparks.

-Demo: Student "with long hair that doesn't use conditioner" touching vaandegraaf generator.
+*Demo:*: Student "with long hair that doesn't use conditioner" touching vaandegraaf generator.
 Conditioner makes your hair conduct slightly, so charge distributes and it doesn't stand up.

-Demo: Barbie on a Vaan de Graaf generator.
+*Demo:*: Barbie on a Vaan de Graaf generator.

-Demo: Metal ball between two parallel plates ticking back and forth when Wimshurst Machine is charging.
+*Demo:*: Metal ball between two parallel plates ticking back and forth when Wimshurst Machine is charging.

 You can generate voltage in your body by rubbing your feet on the ground,